thleigh/Covid-Galaga/README.md

 ### Step 3
 In life, I always wished there was just one answer to my problems.
 In the same way, I wish there was one code to solve my coding problems.
 Hoevever, code is GREAT in that there are so many different ways to do the same thing.
 That is both a sarcastic statement and one of optimism.
 It's great knowing that I don't have to stick to one way of thinking!
 My next step was probably the most challenging: creating the game mechanics.
 It took me about 5 hours to figure out/Googling (the problem with using Google is that there are a lot of answers.
 Too many sometimes.
 It's important to understand the concept of their code rather than just copying and pasting it because it won't necessarily work in your javascript) the right way to code a shooting function and another 2 hours unsuccessfully trying to reduce the fire rate.
 Below is part of the code that allowed me to execute it.
+On top of that, it took a whole day just to figure out how I wanted to code the algorithms for the enemy's movements.
+Through hours and hours of Google searching, I found out that making an array and pushing new objects was the best way to create multiple of the same object!

 ```javascript
     let missileTotal = 10;